 Usually, guidebooks take up more of the limited shelf space than memoirs.
 Which is a bit disappointing.
 I love a good guidebook (I'm partial to Frommer's, DK Eyewitness, and Moon), but if I'm going to read travel literature, 98% of the time I want a story.

 And yet...
 I have always thought that a good memoir can be, for lack of a better word (and I'm sure there's a better word), service-y.
 Travel writers can indulge in the wonder that is the Sistine Chapel or a meal at an intimate restaurant on the Ile Saint-Louis, and their memoir can be that much richer for it.

 The Russian literary critic Mikhail Bakhtin said that a novel can include and absorb other genres and remain a novel.

-In Moby Dick, for example, Melville pens entire chapters devoted to natural history and zoology (such material was not uncommon in the 19th century).
+In Moby Dick, for example, Melville pens entire chapters devoted to natural history and zoology.
 History, poetry, songs, and folklore grace The Lord of the Rings.
 Some of Kurt Vonnegut's novels contain drawings.

 All those works are still novels.

 In the same way, a travel memoir can contain service bits and remain a memoir.

 A travel memoir can contain service bits and stay a memoir.